lorrainemakuyana/react-notepad/README.md

 }
 ```
 You can install the <code>Formik</code> React library for React Forms.
-For form submissions, the <code>onSubmit()</code> handler should be its own function that handles the oNSUbmit event of the form.
+For form submissions, the <code>onSubmit()</code> handler should be its own function that handles the onSubmit event of the form.

 ## React Container and Component Architecture
 Always separate the business logic and the presentation logic from each other into a Container and a Component.
 The Container handles the changes and what happens when there is an event and the component handles the presentation logic, the actual rendering of the component.
 Usually, these forms are separated into the following, for example to render a form component, you will have <code>FormContainer.js</code> and <code>FormComponent.js</code>